CarusoX/CTF-writeups/crypto/euler's empire/write_up.md

 ```
 where T and N are also some constants.

 The problem is that pow(2, T) is too big, and therefore we can't have the value `L`.
-But we have to remember that when dealing with an equation modulo `N`, the exponent is only needed module `ϕ(N)` (https://en.wikipedia.org/wiki/Euler%27s_theorem)
+But we have to remember that when dealing with an equation modulo `N`, the exponent is only needed mod `ϕ(N)` (https://en.wikipedia.org/wiki/Euler%27s_theorem)

 To calculate `ϕ(N)` we just need to factorize `N`:
 ```